Start Your Tax Planning Early This Year!

 Many of us forget to jumpstart our income tax planning at the beginning of the year.
 We are accustomed to the last-minute rush of planning activities at year-end and are worn out by January 1st.
 However, planning at the beginning of the year can provide significant benefits.
-These benefits include, but are not limited to the following:

 • Making annual exclusion gifts.